 PCMH Plus is a “shared savings” model of payment.
 Under PCMH Plus, if your health providers are able to reduce the costs of your care, their health system gets half of the savings.
 Shared savings is new, and hasn’t been very effective in other states.

 The goal of the program is to improve the quality of care while controlling costs for the state.
 Under PCMH Plus, the hope is that health systems will coordinate care better, reduce unnecessary treatments, eliminate duplicate tests, and expand preventive care.

 As with the HUSKY managed care organizations in the 1990’s, it is possible that the PCMH Plus health systems will save money by denying you or your family the care you need.
 For example, you may not get referrals to specialists or expensive medications.
 You may not even hear about all your treatment options.

 You may also be moved to another doctor or dropped entirely, depending on your health issues.
 This has happened in other states to avoid costly patients.
 If you are currently receiving Intensive Care Management (ICM) support from Community Health Network, you will no longer receive those services.

 You may already be in the program – almost one in four HUSKY members is now in PCMH Plus.
-Many started in the program over a year ago.
-You may or may not have received a confusing letter last year notifying you that you are in the program.
+Many started in the program over a year ago; some started this Spring.
+You may or may not have received a confusing letter notifying you that you are in the program.
 Even if you aren’t in the program now, you will be soon.
 The state plans to eventually have everyone in PCMH Plus.